localbubble/assignment/README.md

 ## Docker publish stage Abstraction:
 As this project is missing a docker image registry, relevant commands for pushing the docker image to a docker image repository are commented out from the pipeline file.
 Nevertheless, they should be sufficient to abstract my approach for publishing the docker image.

+## k8s deployment stage abstraction:
+The whole k8s deployment stage in the pipeline is commented out as this sample project is missing a kubernetes cluster.